 10. Can I review your residency agreement?

-The nation’s nearly 2,000 continuing care retirement communities offer different types of housing and care levels based on a senior’s needs and how they change.
-A resident can start out living independently in an apartment and later transition to assisted living to get more help with daily activities or to skilled nursing to receive more medical care while remaining in the same community.
+For example, a resident can start out living independently in an apartment and later transition to assisted living to get more help with daily activities, or to skilled nursing to receive more medical care, while remaining in the same community.

 The chief benefit of CCRCs is that they provide a wide range of care, services and activities in one place, offering residents a sense of stability and familiarity as their abilities or health conditions change.
 But that comes at a cost.